mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-modeling-views.md

 | Thriller |
 | Comedy |
 | Action |

+**Note**: This only describes what's stored at the View query level.
+The UI will allow additional aggregations that are not "saved" to the query.

 ## Row Limit
 This is the number of rows the View is limited as per its Query.